-A planned two and a half hour, leisurely drive to North Yorkshire ended up being extended by a frustrating 40 minutes crawl through road works at the junction of the M1 and A1.
-Despite large areas of the country descending into lock-down with restricted movement, this particular section of road seemed very popular with HGV’s delivering ‘essential’ goods, keeping the economy buoyant.
+A planned two-and-a-half-hour, leisurely drive to North Yorkshire ended up being extended by a frustrating 40 minutes crawl through road works at the junction of the M1 and A1.
+Despite large areas of the country descending into lockdown with restricted movement, this particular section of the road seemed very popular with HGV’s delivering ‘essential’ goods, keeping the economy buoyant.

 used and very muddy farm tracks.
 Passing through one such farmstead we were engaged by a friendly and talkative farmer who insisted on opening one of the gates which barred our way.
 He was keen to talk about the horse in an adjacent field belonging to his daughter and inquisitive as to where we were headed.
 He confessed to being on the Parish Council and was pleased that we were engaged in one of its initiatives.